Wednesday, April 14, 2021

 with author Jonathan Pinckney

-ICNC is pleased to host Dr. Jonathan Pinckney to discuss his recent research findings on civil resistance and democratization, which will be published in the forthcoming ICNC Special Report, How to Win Well: Civil Resistance Breakthroughs and the Path to Democracy.
+ICNC hosted Dr. Jonathan Pinckney to discuss his recent research findings on civil resistance and democratization, as published in the ICNC Special Report, How to Win Well: Civil Resistance Breakthroughs and the Path to Democracy.

 About the Special Report